7 Interesting Signs That You're Ovulating RN

-The fluctuations in estrogen and progesterone, the two main sex hormones in women, affect everything from the way you walk to the clothes you wear to the type of men you find attractive, says Belisa Vranich, Ph.D., a clinical psychologist and Shape's resident psychology expert.
-"But the most important clue is feeling aroused or frisky," she says.
-"Chances are the days you are most horny are your most fertile ones."
-(Not sure when ovulation happens?
-We have Your Menstrual Cycle Phases-Explained.)
+That said, even if you don't know when you're ovulating, your body sure does — and it has ways of making your fertility status known to everyone around you.
+The fluctuations in estrogen and progesterone, the two main sex hormones in women, affect everything from the way you walk to the clothes you wear to the people you find attractive, says Belisa Vranich, Ph.D., a clinical psychologist and Shape's resident psychology expert.
+Here are seven ways you (and others) can tell when you're fertile and ovulating.

 You're the Lady in Red